joshcanhelp/harvest-billable-time/README.md

 ## Work log

+1/5/2017 - Did some refactoring of the View object to make it a little more flexible and less overall code to add simple elements.
+More to do here but it's much easier to work with in general.
+Big big thanks to David Gilbertson for his great article on [The VanillaJS Framework](https://hackernoon.com/how-i-converted-my-react-app-to-vanillajs-and-whether-or-not-it-was-a-terrible-idea-4b14b1b2faff#.11skzmto1).
+Used this to clean up some of the messagesa and add better error handling for Axios.
+To be frank, I'm up too early and just needed a little brain stretching before the day, hence nothing too terribly productive.
+Next up is the week view, which I have the data for.
+Then, loading previous weeks!

+1/3/2017 - Refactoring getDaily() to create a prepareEntry() function to store time entries consistently.
+Also adding in the time entry id to check if it exists or not.

 1/1/2017 - Picked back up getWeek() function and pushed that to getting the data I need.
 Saw that I should refactor getDaily() so getWeek() could parse and store the data the same way.
 Also setup this repo and met with my 1PPM buddyto make it official!

-1/3/2017 - Refactoring getDaily() to create a prepareEntry() function to store time entries consistently.
-Also adding in the time entry id to check if it exists or not.